ctmrbio/optivag/database/tools/README.rst

   python filter_found_genomes.py -i refseq_genomes_found.tsv -g get_refseq_genomes.sh -p get_refseq_proteins.sh -n 25

 6. Run the produced bash scripts.
+These scripts may crash at unexpected symbols such as unpaired parentheses in the output genome name.
+As of right now these need to be manually removed.

 7. Repeat step 2 using the input files **assembly_summary_genbank.txt** and **refseq_missing_genomes.tsv** to expand your database with genomes still not available in RefSeq.